Maria Cristina Mena: Biography

 Mena was born in Mexico City during the regime of President Porfirio Diaz.
 She received her early education at an English boarding school where she became fluent in Spanish, English, French, and Italian.
-Later in her life, Mena learned Braille and translated fiction into the language as part of her advocacy work for the blind; she translated a variety of works, including her own children's literature.
-Daughter to a “politically powerful and socially prominent” family, she was sent to New York City in 1907 to escape the political tensions that led to the Mexican Revolution.
+Later in her life, Mena learned Braille and converted a variety of works, including her own children's literature, into Braille as part of her advocacy work for the blind Daughter to a “politically powerful and socially prominent” family, she was sent to New York City in 1907 to escape the political tensions that led to the Mexican Revolution.
 Six years later, Mena published her first short stories in The Century Magazine and American Magazine.
 She continued to write for them until 1916, when she married playwright and journalist Henry Kellet Chambers.
 Mena did not produce any writings between 1916 and 1942, apart from her posthumously published correspondence with D.H.
 Lawrence.
 In 1942 Mena published the first of five children's books under her married name, Maria Cristina Chambers, the last of which was published in 1953.
 Her final publication in The Texas Quarterly, “Afternoons in Italy with D.H.
 Lawrence,” was printed the year before her death at seventy-two.

-There are biographies, written by Amy Doherty and Luis Leal, that differ in how they portray Mena and her work.
-Whereas Doherty's biography emphasizes Mena's success as a Mexican-born, woman writer, who published in English-language publishing houses (periodicals) that mainly catered to White audiences, Leal's biography emphasizes the controversies in her technique to depict Mexicans.
-Doherty portrays Mena as an “interpreter and a critic” whose literature was able to satiate America's fascination with Mexicans.
-She structures her depiction of Mena by listing the short stories that Mena wrote, naming the magazine the work featured in, followed by a short summary of the themes predominant in that particular work.
-The extensive list she comprises creates an overwhelming effect that gives the reader the impression that Mena was a very prolific writer.